The Greenberg functor revisited: Basic properties of the Greenberg functor

-is quasi-compact.
-On the other hand, by Proposition \ref{aff}, the vertical morphisms in the above diagram are affine and therefore separated and quasi-compact \cite[Proposition 9.1.3, p.~354]{ega1}.
-Consequently $\grn(X)\to\grn(Y)$ is quasi-compact by \cite[Propositions 6.1.4 and 6.1.5(v), p.~291]{ega1}.
-To prove the proposition for properties (ii) and (iii), assume that $f$ is quasi-separated (respectively, separated), i.e., the diagonal morphism $\Delta_{f}:X\to X\times_{Y}X$ is quasi-compact (respectively, a closed immersion).
-Then, by the first part of the proof and Remarks \ref{rems1}, (b) and (e),
+By Proposition \ref{aff}, the horizontal morphisms in the above diagram are affine and hence separated and quasi-compact.
+Thus, if $f$ is quasi-compact (whence $f_{\le\rm s}$ is quasi-compact as well), then the quasi-compactness of $\gra(\lle f\lle)$ follows from the diagram using \cite[Propositions 6.1.4 and 6.1.5(v), p.~291]{ega1}.
+To prove the proposition for properties (ii) and (iii), assume that $f$ is quasi-separated (respectively, separated), i.e., the diagonal morphism $\Delta_{f}\colon X\to X\!\times_{Y}\!X$ is quasi-compact (respectively, a closed immersion).
+Then, by Remarks \ref{rems1}, (b) and (d), and the first part of the proof,